daniel-j/novel/README.md

 The *other* folder may contain material that is not part of the TeX package, but might be useful.
 In particular, it contains a complete novel, with cover artwork, as source and PDF.

-#### Help Wanted

-TeX may be long in the tooth, but so am I. Sooner or later I will move on to other things.
-If you are interested in taking over package maintenance, contact me (and CTAN).
-You'll need a basic understanding of how things work in commercial printing (especially P.O.D.), familiarity with LuaTeX and especially fontspec, familiarity with Open Type fonts, understanding of PDF/X, and familiarity with the needs of fiction writers.
-You don't need to know Lua code.
-You don't need to know any stinking math or physics.